ian7050/ian7050.github.io/README.md

 ## Validation

-- For this analysis, we will analyze the Youtube channels with the most subscribers to determine de portential ROI for our client.
+- For this analysis, we will ONLY analyze the Youtube channels with the most subscribers to determine de portential ROI for our client.

 ### Potential ROI for the Youtube channels with the most subscibers.